Skip to main content

 • Session mode — regular session or extended hours

-Metric alerts use automatic deduplication.
+Both custom rules and event-level alerts use automatic deduplication.
 If the same event fires multiple times for the same candle or trade, you only receive one alert.
 The cooldown setting adds an additional time-based buffer on top of deduplication.

 Example alert configurations